lozeva/Web-Programming/README.md

 # Web-Programming

- Sample fitness site, within one page, using: HTML, CSS and JS.
+Sample Fitness Website built as a single-page application using HTML, CSS, and JavaScript.